scientificRat/easy_py_server/README.md

 You can bind a service by adding decorator `@requestMapping`, `@get`, `@post` before your function definition.
 Feel free to use these decorators, they will register your functions as service callback without changing the definition of your original code.

-Decorator `@requestMapping` has a full support for different methods,
+Decorator `@requestMapping` has a full support for different methods

 ```python
 @httpd.requestMapping(path="/path/to/your/api", methods=[Method.GET])
 def f(request: Request):